 Taxable funds buy corporate and federal bonds.

 Tax-free funds buy municipal bonds.
-No federal tax, and no state or local tax if investor lives in the municipality.
+There is no federal tax on the income, and no state or local tax if investor lives in the municipality.

-Although bond funds are generally safer than stock funds, they do have risks:
+Although bond funds are safer than stock funds, they do have risks: